Gorgeous outdoor furniture that's worth the splurge, according to experts | CNN Underscored

 Polywood Modern Adirondack Chair ($269; amazon.com)

-Meet Polywood’s No. 1 selling chair on Amazon.
-Boasting all the attributes we love about the brand — no maintenance, weather resistant, zero fade and a 20-year warranty — this chair has a modern spin on the classic Adirondack style, which Kest agrees is timeless.
+Meet Polywood’s No. 1 bestselling chair on Amazon.
+Boasting all the attributes we love about the brand — no maintenance, weather-resistant, zero fade and a 20-year warranty — this chair has a modern spin on the classic Adirondack style, which Kest agrees is timeless.

 “You cannot go wrong with a great set of two or four Adirondack chairs,” he says.
 “They’re easy to clean and care for, comfortable and the armrests are perfect for holding your drink.”
-Available in 13 colors, this chic chair is perfect for pairing on your front lawn, on a dock or just circled ‘round a firepit.
+Available in 13 colors, this chic chair is perfect for pairing on your front lawn, on a dock or just circled ‘round a fire pit.

 Eton Umbrella Table ($367.08, originally $399; frontgate.com)

-“These Frontgate umbrellas are a favorite of ours, they come in all different sizes and colors and we especially love the tilt feature,” says Kest.
+“These Frontgate umbrellas are a favorite of ours; they come in all different sizes and colors, and we especially love the tilt feature,” says Kest.

 And don’t forget the base.
 You can get one that doubles as a side table, or if you are using the umbrella in an area that you may want to move or adjust the shade, get a base that rolls.
-If it is under your dining table, perhaps a low profile base would be best — we like this one.
+If it is under your dining table, perhaps a low-profile base would be best — we like this one.

 Hypnos Tile Outdoor Rug & Mat (starting at $23.60, originally starting at $29.50; grandinroad.com)

-When it came to finding a rug to accent her gray-hued dining set, Gully “fell in love with the design and the colors of Hypnos,” which she said grounds her space and adds a pop of color.
+When it came to finding a rug to accent her gray-hued dining set, Gully “fell in love with the design and the colors of Hypnos,” which she says grounds her space and adds a pop of color.
 Crafted from ultra-durable polypropylene, the rug is stain-, fade- and mildew-resistant.

 Serena & Lily Outdoor Throw Pillows (starting at $68; serenaandlily.com)

-The pièce de résistance of any super gorgeous outdoor space is a slew of gorgeous throw pillows tying together sectionals, sofa, chaise lounges and accent chairs alike.
+The pièce de résistance of any super-gorgeous outdoor space is a slew of gorgeous throw pillows tying together sectionals, sofas, chaise lounges and accent chairs alike.
 And we’re here to declare that Serena & Lily’s options are simply the best, most chic outdoor options on the market.
 Yes, there are cheaper alternatives, but if you’re looking to splurge, head straight to S&L.

 Why?
-Well for one, all of their outdoor options are UV- and water-resistant, standing up to the elements despite being utterly preppy-meets-bohomean-meets-coastal chic in design.
-Chock full of pretty prints, textural details and hues covering the entire rainbow, Serena & Lily’s outdoor pillow covers are going to be the icing on your outdoor cake, simply mix and match sizes and styles and you’ll be happier than ever with your investment.
+Well for one, all of the brand’s outdoor options are UV- and water-resistant, standing up to the elements despite being utterly preppy meets bohemian meets coastal chic in design.
+Chock-full of pretty prints, textural details and hues covering the entire rainbow, Serena & Lily’s outdoor pillow covers are going to be the icing on your outdoor cake — simply mix and match sizes and styles and you’ll be happier than ever with your investment.

-Polywood Coastal Chaise with Wheels ($789; houzz.com)
+Polywood Coastal Chaise With Wheels ($789; houzz.com)

-“I first discovered Polywood furniture about three years ago and I keep going back to them, over and over again,” Whiteaker told us.
-“When picking out furniture for our personal use we prioritize heavy and sturdy furniture that we know will last.
+“I first discovered Polywood furniture about three years ago and I keep going back to them over and over again,” Whiteaker tells us.
+“When picking out furniture for our personal use, we prioritize heavy and sturdy furniture that we know will last.
 All of our Polywood furniture is the perfect combo of clean modern pieces that fit our aesthetic and are built to withstand the harsher climate we have in the Seattle area.
 They are easy to clean, look amazing and we constantly get compliments on it.”

 For her latest outdoor project, Whiteaker opted for two Coastal Chaises in the black hue.
 “I wanted something that matched the rest of the furniture in the backyard but also felt comfortable enough to take an afternoon nap in,” she says.
-“The fabric makes them extra comfortable and is also UV protected, fast-drying and resistant to weather, mildew, fading and tearing.
+“The fabric makes them extra comfortable and is also UV-protected, fast-drying and resistant to weather, mildew, fading and tearing.
 Again, I’m all for the all-weather furniture!”